rockstor/rockstor-doc/interface/docker-based-rock-ons/observability-starter-kit.rst

 #.
 Scroll down to the section "Standard options" on the right-side menu,
 #.
 Select "Data / bytes (IEC)" from the list in the field "Unit"
 #.
 Scroll down to the section "Thresholds" and remove the red "80" item.
 #.
-Click on the "Run queries" button to update the dashboard, if it didn't already.
+Click on the "Run queries" button to update the dashboard, if it hasn't automatically already.

 At this point the chart should update, and you should see units with prefixes like GiB, TiB, PiB...